SpinalHDL/SpinalHDL/README.md

 SpinalHDL is:
 - A language to describe digital hardware
 - Compatible with EDA tools as it generate the corresponding VHDL/Verilog file
-- Much more powerfull than VHDL, Verilog and SystemVerilog by its syntaxes and features
+- Much more powerful than VHDL, Verilog and SystemVerilog by its syntaxes and features
 - Much less verbose than VHDL, Verilog and SystemVerilog
 - Not an HLS, nor based on the event driven paradigm
 - Only generating what you asked him in a one to one way (no black-magic, no blackbox)
 - Not introducing Area/Performance overhead in your design (versus a hand written VHDL/Verilog)
-- Based on the RTL description paradigm, but can go much futher
+- Based on the RTL description paradigm, but can go much further
 - Allowing you to use Object Oriented Programming and Functional Programming to elaborate your hardware and verify it
 - Free and can be used in the industry without any license